QtnRBT/RESTaurant-API/README.md

 }
 ```

-Congratulations, you created your first category !
+Congratulations, you've created your first category !
 We need to create at least one more category before adding a formula, try creating a **Pizzas** category.

 #### Adding a dish

-Let's add our first dish which will be **Salad**, classified in the **Starters** category.
+Let's add our first dish which will be **Salad**, stored in the **Starters** category.
 To do this, we need to make a POST request on the `/items` route.
 You can use the POST requests included in the Postman collection to start.

 The request's body :